Tracheitis is a bacterial infection of the windpipe (trachea).

 - Airway obstruction -- can lead to death

 - Toxic shock syndrome -- if caused by the bacteria Staphylococcus

 Calling your health care provider

 Tracheitis is an emergency medical condition.
-Go to the emergency room right away if your child has had a recent upper respiratory infection and suddenly has a high fever, a cough that gets worse, or trouble breathing.
+Go to the emergency room if your child has had a recent upper respiratory infection and suddenly has a high fever, a cough that gets worse, and trouble breathing.